guidobouman/emails-input/README.md

 ## Contribution

+Emails Input is written in TypeScript.
 The TypeScript watcher is available under the `start` stript.
 ```sh
 npm start
 ```

-Open index.html in your favorite browser, and start developing.
+Open `index.html` in your favorite browser, and start developing.
+Hot reload is not set up right now, PRs welcome.

 To check if everything still works as intended, there's around 90% test coverage.
-Run the test suite & converage check with the `test` script.
+Run the test suite & coverage check with the `test` script.

 ```sh
 npm run test